carlsanjos3e/Ascent/README.md

 ![image](https://github.com/user-attachments/assets/72ba9b13-621e-409c-89f9-643e650f0d62)
 ![image](https://github.com/user-attachments/assets/d00e951f-739a-4b4e-ab12-5bb1c5127f0d)

 All the designs and world-building were done by my groupmates.
-To whom most of the credit for the completion of this project goes.
-This website, and the entirety of Ascent would not be what it is without them.
+To whom most of the credit for the completion of this project goes to.
+This website, and the entirety of Ascent, would not be what it is without them.
 Meja, Yesha, Gessa, and Maxine.